 2153 Frederick Douglass Blvd and W 116th St

-Burgers, wings and more on what is possibly Harlem's largest outdoor patio.
+Burgers, wings and more on what might be Harlem's largest outdoor patio.

 303 W 116th St between Frederick Douglass Blvd and Manhattan Ave

-Island-style seafood and barbecue with cheerful tropical vibes in the heated backyard cabana.
+Island-style seafood and barbecue with cheerful tropical vibes in the backyard cabana.

 2164 Frederick Douglass Blvd between 116th and 117th Sts

-The Lido team's newest venture is a jewel-like space featuring a pan-Asian menu from executive chef Serena Bass.
+The Lido team's latest venture is a jewel-like space featuring cocktails matched with a pan-Asian menu.

 2168 Frederick Douglass Blvd at W 117th St

-Deeply popular Italian fare by Chef Serena Bass.
+Deeply popular Italian with a menu by chef Serena Bass.

 2190 Frederick Douglass Blvd at W 118th St